 (a) The amounts reported in this column reflect compensation for the named executive officers based on the aggregate incremental cost for flights constituting personal use.
-Such incremental cost is calculated on the basis of the additional variable operating costs to the Company, including fuel costs, mileage, trip-related maintenance and other miscellaneous variable costs, resulting from such personal use.
-Fixed costs, which do not change based on usage, such as aircraft purchase costs, pilot salaries and the cost of maintenance not related to specific trips, are excluded from the calculation of incremental cost.
+Such incremental cost is

+- calculated on the basis of the additional variable operating costs to the Company, including fuel costs, mileage, trip-related maintenance and other miscellaneous variable costs, resulting from such personal use.
+Fixed costs, which do not change based on usage, such as aircraft purchase costs, pilot salaries and the cost of maintenance not related to specific trips, are excluded from the calculation of incremental cost. - (b) The amounts reported in this column represent payments of the filing fee and related legal costs incurred in connection with a filing under the Hart-Scott-Rodino Antitrust Improvements Act which the Company made on behalf of the named executive officer.
+The filing was required because the dollar value of shares held by the executive officer exceeded thresholds established under the Act.
+The Compensation Committee approved the payment of these expenses because they were incurred due to an increase in the stock price.

-2020 Grants of Plan-Based Awards
+2021 Grants of Plan-Based Awards

-The table below sets forth the awards granted to the NEOs during fiscal 2020 pursuant to the Cash Bonus Plan and the Stock Bonus Plan:
+The table below sets forth the awards granted to the NEOs during fiscal 2021 pursuant to the Cash Bonus Plan and the Stock Bonus Plan:

-All Other Stock Awards All Other Option Awards:

-Estimated Future Payouts Under Non-Equity Incentive Plan Awards Estimated Future Payouts Under Equity Incentive Plan Awards Number of Shares of Stock or Securities Exercise or Base Price Fair Value

-Name Grant Date Threshold (\$) Target (1) (\$) Maximum (2) (\$) Threshold (#) Target (#) Maximum (#) Units (#) (3)(4) Underlying Options (#) of Options Awards (\$/Sh) of Stock and Option Awards (\$)

-William Dillard, II January 31, 2021 589 \$54,658

-Alex Dillard January 31, 2021 679 63,053

-Mike Dillard January 31, 2021 483 44,823

-Drue Matheny January 31, 2021 483 44,823

-Chris B. Johnson January 31, 2021 344 31,973

-Phillip R. Watts January 31, 2021 344 31,973
+All Other Stock Awards All Other Option Awards: Payou Estimated Futu Its Under Non entive Plan Av -Equity Estimated Future Payouts Under Equity Incentive Plan Awards Number of Shares of Securities Exercise or Base Price Grant Date Fair Value Name Grant Date Threshold (\$) Target (1) (\$) Maximum (2) (\$) Threshold (#) Target (#) Maximum (#) Stock or Units (#) (3)(4) Underlying Options (#) of Options Awards (\$/Sh) of Stock and Option Awards (\$) William Dillard, II January 28, 2022 January 24, 2022 \$10,883,600 \$10,883,600 252 \$63,300 Alex Dillard January 28, 2022 January 24, 2022 10,883,600 10,883,600 252 63,300 Mike Dillard January 28, 2022 January 24, 2022 5,441,800 10,883,600 179 45,000 Drue Matheny January 28, 2022 January 24, 2022 5,441,800 10,883,600 179 45,000 Chris B. Johnson January 28, 2022 January 24, 2022 2,720,900 10,883,600 133 33,456 Phillip R. Watts January 28, 2022 January 24, 2022 2,720,900 10,883,600 133 33,456

 - (1) Represents awards under the Company's Cash Bonus Plan.
 As described in "Compensation Discussion and Analysis," Executive Officers participating in the Cash Bonus Plan receive a pre-determined share of a bonus pool generated by certain Company-based performance metrics.
 There are no threshold or target amounts under the Cash Bonus Plan.
-Because the plan does not set such amounts and because future payouts relating to an NEO's percentage share of the bonus pool are not determinable, amounts in this column represent the actual payments to be made to the named executive officers.
-The Company recorded a net loss in fiscal 2020; therefore, no bonuses were awarded. - (2) Represents the maximum that any individual can receive under the Cash Bonus Plan, which is 1% of the Company's pre-tax net income for fiscal 2020.
-The Company recorded a net loss in fiscal 2020; therefore, no pre-tax net income existed. - (3) Reflects amounts granted to the NEOs in fiscal 2020 under the Company's Stock Bonus Plan.
+Because the plan does not set such amounts and because future payouts relating to an NEO's percentage share of the bonus pool are not determinable, amounts in this column represent the actual payments to be made to the named executive officers under awards granted for fiscal 2021. - (2) Represents the maximum that any individual can receive under the Cash Bonus Plan, which is 1% of the Company's pre-tax net income for fiscal 2021. - (3) Reflects amounts granted to the NEOs in fiscal 2021 under the Company's Stock Bonus Plan.
 For more detailed information on the Stock Bonus Plan, including a general description of the procedure and formula utilized by the Company in determining the amounts granted, see the discussion in the Equity-Based Compensation portion of "Compensation Discussion and Analysis." - (4) Reflects number of shares of stock granted before withholding applicable federal and state income tax.
 The stock grant awards reflected in the table are not subject to vesting.